-Download the data for this tutorial at http://demo.mapserver.org/tutorial/mstutorial_data.zip.
+Download the data (and all html files) for this tutorial at http://download.osgeo.org/mapserver/docs/mapserver-tutorial.zip.

 3.3 Before Using the Tutorial

 There are some prerequisites to using this tutorial:

 - 1. Users will need to have a web server installed and running on your computer.
 This web server has to have support for common gateway interface (CGI) programs. - 2.
 Users should have a basic understanding of web servers and internet security.
 A poorly configured web server can easily be attacked by malicious people.
 At the very least your software installation will be corrupted and you'll lose hours of productivity, at worst your computer can be used to attack other computers on the internet. - 3.
 It is recommended that users of this tutorial read the Introduction to MapServer before proceeding with this tutorial. - 4.
 To use this tutorial, users will need to have a web server and a MapServer CGI program (mapserv or mapserv.exe) installed in their systems.
 MapServer source code is available for download here.
 Documentation exists on how to compile and install MapServer: - for UNIX users, please read the MapServer UNIX Compilation and Installation HOWTO. - Windows users should read the MapServer Win32 Compilation and Installation HOWTO